July 18, 2024

 • Performance-based SOW.
 This SOW focuses on defining the desired outcomes and objectives of a project rather than specifying how the work will be performed.
 The emphasis is on the results or performance that the supplier is expected to achieve.
 It is usually used in cases where the client wants to incentivise innovation, efficiency, and effectiveness in achieving project goals.

 A well-crafted SOW is a fundamental tool for businesses embarking on projects or engagements with clients or partners.
-By providing clarity, alignment, and legal protection, the SOW lays the groundwork for successful project execution.
+By providing clarity, alignment, and legal protection, the SOW lays the groundwork for successful project execution by clearly defining tasks that must be completed.
 It also helps to mitigate the risks associated with project management.
 Investing time and effort into developing a comprehensive SOW upfront can ultimately save businesses time, money, and headaches by preventing misunderstandings, disputes, and project delays.
-Although a Statement of Work contains few legal terms, if it is critical to your business, you should make sure that a lawyer at least reviews it or guides you to make it as effective as possible.
+Effective management and well-defined processes benefit customers by ensuring transparency, compliance, and value delivery throughout the project lifecycle.
+Although a SOW typically contains few legal terms (as it mainly relies on the MSA for this purpose), if it is critical to your business, you should make sure that a lawyer at least reviews it or guides you to make it as effective as possible.

 At EM Law, we are experts in contract law.
-If you have any questions about the Statement of Work, Master Services Agreement, or contracts more generally, do not hesitate to reach out to Neil or Colin
+If you have any questions about a Statement of Work or wider Master Services Agreement, or contracts more generally, do not hesitate to reach out to Neil or Colin.